Suraj0106-byte/delta-demo/README.md

 Delta-demo
-THhis is a Demo for Git &Github class.
+This is a Demo for Git &Github class.